 Serving under the direction of the Elders, the Board of Trustees serves ECV by providing leadership and stewardship in substantial financial and administrative matters.
-The current trustees are: Katie Darr, Robb Evans, Tyler Fielstra, Heidi McAnnally-Linz, Sean Park, Leon Powell, and Hopewell Rogers.
+The current trustees are: Katie Darr, Ndubisi Okeke, Sean Park, and Hannah Riad.

 Jesus said, "Where your treasure is, there your heart will be also," which seems right on.
 If we want to know what we value, we can look and see where we've invested our "treasure": our time, our energy, and our money.
 So, when it comes to our finances, as we follow Jesus, we want to make sure we're investing our money in the things that matter to Him: God's peace, mercy, justice, and love for all people.

 At each Sunday Gathering, we collect an offering.

 Donations can be mailed to the church office (many banks will allow you to regularly "push" a donation and have it mailed to this address):

 425 College St. - 1st Floor

 You can also donate online via PayPal above.